jezevec10/jstris-guide/guide.md

 **All-29** All minos of sizes 1,2,3,4,5, totaling 29 unique minos.
 A combination of 7 Standard,  4 M123, and 18 Penta blocks.

-**C2RS** Standard blocks with the Cultris 2 rotation system
+**C2RS** Standard blocks with the Cultris 2 rotation system.

 **O-spin** A meme rotation system where O-spin triple (2xCW) and O-spin quadruple (1xCCW) are possible.
 Also, other unconventional spins are allowed (due to the kick table which has 15 kick levels as opposed to SRS which has 4).

 ### Randomizer

-Randomizers are basically the formula for what and what order blocks you get.
+Randomizers are the formula for which blocks you get and in what order.
 Jstris has 11 different randomizers.
 They are:

 - 7-bag
 - 14-bag